-You are required to inform the School Nurse if your child is on a continuing medication for a non-episodic condition (Ed.
+You are required to inform the School Nurse if your child is on continuing medication for a non-episodic condition (Ed.
 Code 49480).
 The School Nurse or other designated school staff may assist your student in taking medication.

 Medication will only be administered at school if there is written consent from the physician and parent.
-The physician shall provide written instructions detailing the method, amount, time and route for taking the medication.
+The physician shall provide written instructions detailing the method, amount, time, and route for taking the medication.
 For more information, please call your School Nurse.
 Parents are to pick up unused medication at the end of each school year.

-EC 49423.1Students may carry and self-administer inhaled asthma medications and/or use an Epi-Pen provided the physician and parent forms have been filled out and reside with the School Nurse.
+EC 49423.1 Students may carry and self-administer inhaled asthma medications and/or use an Epi-Pen provided the physician and parent forms have been filled out and reside with the School Nurse.
 Staff will use the following guidelines:

-- Provide a release for school staff to consult with student’s physician regarding the medication and release the district and school staff from civil liability in the event of an adverse reaction to the medication.
+- Provide a release for school staff to consult with the student’s physician regarding the medication and release the district and school staff from civil liability in the event of an adverse reaction to the medication.

 - Annual renewal of all prescriptions to be given at school.